 A special governmental entity created by the State of Texas.

+Light Farms is located in a Municipal Utility District ("MUD"), a special governmental entity created by the State of Texas.
 The annual property tax bill from the MUD replaces a City tax.
-The main functions of the MUD are to provide water, sewage, drainage and other services within its boundaries.
+The main functions of the MUD are to provide and maintain roads along with providing water, sewer, and drainage facilities within its boundaries.
 Republic Property Group, the developer of Light Farms, utilizes the MUD to extend miles of off-site water and sewer utilities and other major infrastructure for the community.
 Due to cost of creating a high quality community, Light Farms would not be possible without the MUD.

 The MUD tax is necessary to pay for its bonded indebtedness, general maintenance and operating expenses.
+It is tax deductible for federal income tax purposes.
 MUD rates vary (and generally decline) over time as the MUD’s operating and debt service costs are shared by more homeowners.
 The current MUD rate at Light Farms is $1.05 per $100 of the assessed property value.
-Once the indebtedness is retired, the MUD will likely dissolve and Light Farms will become part of the City of Celina.
+Once the indebtedness is retired, the MUD will likely be dissolved and Light Farms will become part of the City of Celina.

 The combined tax rate for Light Farms residents is 3.036%.
 This rate includes: